JonSchwartzDev/react-websockets-chat/readme.md

 This project folder contains the code for both the server and client.
+There's about 40 lines of js in the server, and 100 in the client.

 Both of them use the w3cwebsockets library.